earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/setup-r-rstudio/2016-12-04-setup-03-packages.md

 Note that you don't need to use quotes around the package name when you call it using the `library()` function.
 But you do need the quotes when you install a package.

-In our case, the `knitr` and `R Markdown` packages load buttons and options within the `Rstudio` environment that we can use.
+In our case, the `knitr` and `rmarkdown` packages load buttons and options within the `Rstudio` environment that we can use.
 Thus we won't have to call these two packages in our code in this lesson.
 However, when we use `ggplot2` to plot, we will have to call it.
 We will see how calling a package works in a later set